Working with Documentation¶

 Images¶

-directory and reference them like this:
+Place images in the docs/assets/ directory and reference them like this:

 Deployment¶

 The documentation is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-The deployment is handled by the GitHub Actions workflow in .github/workflows/docs.yml
+The deployment is handled by the GitHub Actions workflow in .github/workflows/docs.yml.